Cancer survivors: Care for your body after treatment

 Vary your diet to include lots of fruits and vegetables, as well as whole grains.
 When it comes to selecting your entrees, the American Cancer Society recommends that cancer survivors:

-- Eat five or more servings of fruits and vegetables every day
+- Eat at least 2.5 cups of fruits and vegetables every day

 - Choose healthy fats, including omega-3 fatty acids, rather than saturated fats or trans fats